ArduPilot/ardupilot_wiki/plane/source/docs/guide-tilt-rotor.rst

 - once a forward transition is completed then the motors will cover any remaining angle at 90 degrees per second.

+.. note:: For Binary type tilt servos these rates should be set at the actual measured rate of the servo since its independent of ArudPilot control.

 Vectored Yaw
 ============